wso2/docs-ei/en/micro-integrator/docs/setup/deployment/k8s-pipeline/modifying-pipeline-configurations.md

 # Modifying Pipeline Configurations

-## The pipeline configurations can be changed by the modification of values.yaml file
+## Modifying values.yaml file to change configuration

 The pipeline configurations can be changed by the modification of the configurations in